hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-playground.md

 In order to install {{site.data.conrefs.composer_full}} Playground with Docker, you need the following software installed:

 *   Docker Engine 1.12.3 or greater

-    Test that Docker Engine is installed by running the following command in your terminal or command prompt:

-    ```
-      docker -v
-    ```

-    You should see the following output in your terminal or command prompt:

-    ```
-      $ docker -v
-      Docker version 1.13.0, build 49bf474
-    ```

-    Verify that no errors occurred, and the version is greater than or equal to 1.12.3.
-If not, then follow the official instructions for installing Docker Engine: [Install Docker Engine] (https://docs.docker.com/engine/installation/)

 ### Installation